ADGEfficiency/data-science-south/content/blog/hypermodern-python-2025.md

 $ uv venv --python 3.11
 ```

 **uv is also a tool for managing Python dependencies and packages**.
 It's an alternative to pip.
-Both pip and Poetry are used to install and upgrade third party packages.
+Pip, Poetry and uv can all be used to install and upgrade Python packages.

+Below is an example `pyproject.toml`:

 ```toml {title = "pyproject.toml"}
 [project]